digital-fabric/extralite/README.md

 - Use system-installed sqlite3, or the [bundled latest version of SQLite3](#installing-the-extralite-sqlite3-bundle).
-- Improved [concurrency](#concurrency) for multithreaded apps: the Ruby GVL is released while preparing SQL statements and while iterating over results.
+- Improved [concurrency](#concurrency) for multithreaded apps: the Ruby GVL is released peridically while preparing SQL statements and while iterating over results.
 - Automatically execute SQL strings containing multiple semicolon-separated queries (handy for creating/modifying schemas).
 - Execute the same query with multiple parameter lists (useful for inserting records).
 - Load extensions (loading of extensions is autmatically enabled.
 You can find some useful extensions here: https://github.com/nalgeon/sqlean.)
 - Includes a [Sequel adapter](#usage-with-sequel).